Exists (film): Release

-Exists premiered on 7 March 2014 as part of the South by Southwest Film Festival and was released on February 3, 2015.
-Entertainment One set the United Kingdom release, on DVD and Blu-ray for the April 6, 2015.
+Exists premiered at the South by Southwest film festival on March 7, 2014, and was released on February 3, 2015.
+Entertainment One set the United Kingdom release on DVD and Blu-ray for the April 6, 2015.

 Reception

 On review aggregator Rotten Tomatoes, Exists holds an approval rating of 30%, based on 24 reviews, and an average rating of 4.80/10.
-On Metacritic, the film has a weighted average score of 22 out of 100, based on 22 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 22 out of 100, based on 22 critics, indicating "generally unfavorable" reviews.

 In a particularly scathing review, Keith Uhlich from The A.V.
 Club wrote, "It feels strange to be so dismissive about someone who once commanded wide attention (however much as a fluke) with an indie blockbuster that effectively birthed a lucrative mainstream genre.
 But Sánchez, sadly, is now a pretender to his own throne."
 Ed Gonzalez of Slant Magazine rated the film 1.5 out of 4 stars, panning the film's uninteresting characters, 'under-realized metaphorical ambitions', and thin story.
 Geoff Berkshire from Variety criticized the film's thin characters, and script, writing, "Eschewing the painfully slow-burning suspense and pseudo-realism that helped make Blair Witch a sleeper smash and genre touchstone, Sanchez’s thoroughly conventional approach here does little to elevate a dismally generic script".
 Robert Abele of the Los Angeles Times was highly critical of the film, calling it "aggressively unimaginative".
 Frank Scheck from The Hollywood Reporter similarly criticized the film's clichéd script, and thin characters, calling it "a compendium of horror movie clichés whose visual style is roughly akin to trying to watch a movie while riding in a rollercoaster."

 The film was not without its supporters.

 Richard Wittaker of Fearnet praised Exists for its editing and score, as they felt that it would help make the movie appeal to people who would not normally like found footage films.
 The Austin Chronicle gave a predominantly positive review and commented that while the film held several similarities to Sánchez's The Blair Witch Project, "he evades all those bear traps, returning tension and pathos to the monster movie."